• Skip to primary navigation

 I absolutely love DIY projects that transform utilitarian everyday objects into unexpected works of art.
 Not only do these become fantastic conversation pieces in your home, they also allow you to create super budget-friendly art that doesn't feel too "crafty."

-(Don't get me wrong, I love crafts.
-That's why I made a whole website about them.
-But I especially adore DIY that achieves a high-end look for a fraction of the price, like this Coffee Stirrer Wall Art.)
+(Don’t get me wrong, I love crafts.
+That’s why I made a whole website about them.
+But I especially adore DIY projects that achieve a high-end look for a fraction of the price, like this Coffee Stirrer Wall Art.)

 And if you're reading this, I'm assuming you like to make stuff too, because, well, that's what we do here.
 So I'm guessing that you can relate to having an idea for a project and how it can get tangled in your brain like a Bruno Mars song, refusing to dislodge until you just make the darn thing.

-In fact, I've thought about it so much that I came up with an expanded hexagon shelf idea that builds on this one that I'll be sharing next week in Part II.
-It's even more mid-century-y and popsicle stick-y.
-(UPDATE: Check out part II here to learn how to make some rockin' DIY honeycomb shelves!)
+In fact, I’ve thought about it so much that I came up with an expanded hexagon shelf idea that builds on this one.
+It’s even more mid-century-y and popsicle stick-y.

 Add some mid-century charm to your gallery wall with this DIY wall art idea.
 All you need is popsicle sticks, glue and some stain to make this inexpensive home decor knockout.
 Click to see the full tutorial and download the hexagon template. | MakeAndDoCrew.com